5 New Technologies Transforming the Supply Chain

 Now Lucas, you’ve been working in the security sector for over 10 years.
 What are your thoughts on the frequently bounced around phrase ‘Security is only as strong as the weakest link’?

 The weakest link in any organisation is the staff member that doesn't know the part they need to play when it comes to cybersecurity.
 This is the biggest hurdle that businesses face.
-Therefore, making sure that each employee understands that they are part of the bigger picture should be the goal of all security teams.
+Therefore, making sure that each employee understands that they are part of the picture should be the goal of all security teams.

 We can achieve this by constant and ongoing communication with new hires and existing staff, as well as presenting the security organisation as being available and easy to contact.
 Traditionally, security has existed as an enforcement agency and we must try to change that view by making our security teams approachable and human.
 We can do this by integrating security into as many groups within the wider business as possible and ensuring that the topic becomes a part of everyday conversation.